Synergos in South Africa

 Leadership and Innovation Network for Collaboration in the Children’s Sector - LINC

-LINC, created in 2006, seeks to improve services to vulnerable children in South Africa.
-The LINC network is a fellowship of 100 strategic leaders in the children’s sector - from government, business, civil society and donor agencies - who are all committed to better serving children.
+LINC, launched in 2007, seeks to improve services to vulnerable children in South Africa.
+The LINC network is a fellowship of close to 100 strategic leaders in the children’s sector - from government, business, civil society and donor agencies - who are all committed to better serving children.
 Together their organisations reach about 11 million children.

 Through its ongoing work with the network, Synergos expects to be supporting systems changing work at the provincial and national level.

-One of the biggest issues for children who lose parents or live in poverty is the sense of isolation and lack of meaningful social connections.
+A hidden dimension of poverty that greatly affects children who lose parents or live in poverty is the sense of isolation and lack of meaningful social connections.
 Studies show this impedes their learning, health and capacity to function successfully as members of society.

-The focus of this effort is community research; education and training for those who most impact children (families, communities, schools, and child care professionals); community-based models to prevent, identify, and address isolation and a review of public policy impacting this problem.
+The focus of this effort is community research on indigenous knowledge and care systems; education and training for those who most impact children and youth (families, communities, schools, and child care professionals); community-based models to prevent, identify, and address isolation; and informing and influencing public policy impacting this problem.